petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

    └── com.liferay.lxc.dxp.server.protocol
    ```

-* `LIFERAY_ROUTES_CLIENT_EXTENSION`: The directory path to the route which contains context-sensitive metadata for the *client extension project* itself.
+1. `LIFERAY_ROUTES_CLIENT_EXTENSION`: The directory path to the route which contains context-sensitive metadata for the *client extension project* itself.

    See [OAuth Headless Server Client Extensions](configuration-client-extensions.md#the-special-behavior-of-oauthapplicationheadlessserver) and [OAuth User Agent Client Extensions](configuration-client-extensions.md#the-special-behavior-of-oauthapplicationuseragent) for examples.

 ### Pointing to Routes in Liferay Experience Cloud

 Containers in Liferay Experience Cloud have these environment variables set automatically.
-The routes are automatically mounted into the containers at the paths the environment variables define.
+The routes are mounted automatically into the containers at the paths the environment variables define.

 ### Pointing to Routes in Self-Hosted Environments

-When using Liferay Workspace's `Exec`, `JavaExec`, and `NodeExec` Gradle tasks, these environment variables are automatically given default values.
+When using Liferay Workspace's `Exec`, `JavaExec`, and `NodeExec` Gradle tasks, these environment variables are given default values automatically.
 It uses these default values:

 | **Environment variable**          | **Default value**                                               |
 | :-------------------------------- | :-------------------------------------------------------------- |